 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

--Use of hands to finger, handle or feel objects, tools, or controls; and talk and hear.
-Specific vision abilities required by this job include close vision, particularly reading that may be very fine print.
+– Specific vision abilities might be required by this job that include close vision, particularly reading that may be very fine print

 The work environment characteristics described here are representative of those an employee may encounter while performing the essential functions of this job.

--May be exposed to hazardous chemicals in the workplace.
+– Employees may be exposed to hazardous chemicals in the workplace

 Frontier Door and Cabinet’s Safety Program and all established safety rules must be followed, and equipment used where required.
-This will include safety glasses and hearing protection.
-This position will also require use of gloves, safety glasses, dust masks, and at times, a respirator.
+This will include safety glasses, safety shoes, and hearing protection (when needed) while on the production floor.